 Michalina is a 3rd year Economics and Business and Management student.
 After participating in GEF first as an attendee in 2016, and then as a Finance Team member in 2017, Michalina is excited at the opportunity to take upon the role of Coordinator.
 She hopes that the 2018 Forum will allow the audience to gain new perspectives on globalisation and possible viable alternatives.

-Iva is a third year Economics student.
-This is the second time she is part of the Organizing team for GEF.
-Her goal as an Academic Team Leader this year is to ensure that GEF remains a discussion platform for different theories and ideologies to be presented and contested.
+Iva Parvanova is a final year Economics student.
+She has served as part of the Academic team of GEF for the past two years.
+As a Coordinator she aims to ensure that the Forum remains a discussion platform for different theories and ideologies to be presented and contested.

 Duy Hieu Le

 Hieu is in his fourth year of pursuing a degree in Computer Science.
 Previously a member of the marketing team, he has decided to take up the role of the Marketing Leader for GEF 2018 to help the conference to grow even larger than previous years.
 Despite the differing nature of his degree, he has always put great interest in the inner-workings of the world such as economics.
 With that in mind Hieu hopes to reach out to people beyond the academic field of economics and make the conference an even better experience.

 Ethan is a final year Economics and Management student.
 Having attended the conference for the first time in 2017, he was inspired by the overall quality of the event to chip in with the Marketing Team and make the 2018 forum an ever greater platform for diverse perspectives on economics.